 - Emperor Wilhelm II wished to “Germanify” the city by creating “another city” within the existing city, shaped by a distinctive Germanic architecture.
 The buildings erected in the new district had to affirm the place of Metz within the German Empire, hence glorifying the imperial power.
 The Kaiser thought that surrounding the local population with German-style buildings would make them feel more pro-German.
 He personally oversaw the new town planning project, located around the railway station, to the South of the Old Town, in order to make Metz a model of German prestige and elegance.

 - The army required a well-planned district strategically designed around a new railway station, which would be built with the prospect of a war between Germany and France in mind.

 - The municipality was willing to transform Metz into a new modern city, a symbol of dynamism.

-- The aristocracy and the bourgeoisie were the happy recipient of the urban planning as they would dwell in luxurious manors and apartment blocks adapted to their lifestyle.
-This new but remarkable architectural example was commissioned to an architect from Berlin, Kröger, who erected many imposing buildings in the Rhenish tradition along Metz’ Grand Boulevards.
+- The aristocracy and the bourgeoisie were the happy recipients of the urban planning as they would dwell in luxurious manors and apartment blocks adapted to their lifestyle.
+This new but remarkable architectural example was commissioned by an architect from Berlin, Kröger, who erected many imposing buildings in the Rhenish tradition along Metz’s Grand Boulevards.

 - The architects had to respond to two challenges in planning the new urban district: the requirement of the military strategies and the erection of a functional and artistic ensemble.

-However, the First World War brought the rest of the plans to a definitive stop and only the Imperial District, covering some 160 hectares (8% of Metz’ surface), was nearly completed.
+However, the First World War brought the rest of the plans to a definitive stop and only the Imperial District, covering some 160 hectares (8% of Metz’s surface), was nearly completed.

 When built, the new district did not meet the approval of Lorraine people, such as writer Barrès, for obvious political reasons.